 Freelancing, Remote Work and Gig Economy Trends

-The benefits of remote work became evident quickly.
-People didn’t lose time commuting, and they had more time to spend with their families instead of working.
+The pandemic ushered in the trend of remote work on a global scale and tempted companies to cooperate more with freelancers.
+The benefits of remote arrangements became evident pretty quickly, as people didn’t lose time on commuting and they had more time to spend with their families instead of working.
 Not a large number of companies hired new people due to all the uncertainty, and recruiters didn’t have as much work.

 According to the Chamber of Commerce, 57% of Americans participated in the gig economy, while 43% were freelancers by the end of 2020.
 That number was on the rise before the pandemic, but the pandemic accelerated the interest in jobs that are more flexible.
 While this is American data, the numbers are similar in Europe as well.

-As a recruiter, you can always take part in the freelance movement.
-You know the percentage of the money that goes to your company and the commission you get.
-You can keep a much higher percentage of your income if you put in extra effort and take risks.
-Yet, now’s the best time to try it.
+Fortunately, as a recruiter, you can always take part in the freelance movement.
+You understand the commissions you get and the percentage of money that goes to your company.
+By freelancing, you can get a much higher percentage of your income if you put in the effort and understand the risks.

 To understand why becoming an independent recruiter is appealing to a lot of people in this industry and why people are hesitant to make a move, we must understand what it is that the companies offer that keeps recruiters happy.